Pages

 Devlin got away with his cattle rustling for a long time, he had begun small but got ever more confident and ever less cautious.
 His greed soon took him to rustle his neighbour's cattle, and that proved to be his mistake.

-Patrick Devlin, owner of the Wine Shanty suddenly disappeared without a trace.
+Patrick Devlin, owner of the wine shanty suddenly disappeared without a trace.
 For a while, the locals thought he'd packed up his swag and set off around the country with all the money he'd made selling illegal grog.

 A few years passed and a shallow grave was found.
 In it was the skeleton of a man with a bullet hole in his skull, and a matted red beard across his face.
 The person who found the grave knew straight away they had found the body of Patrick Devlin.
-Legends began to spring up straight away about his death, some suggested he was killed for the treasure of a few sovereigns hidden under the wine shanty floor, others say he was killed by a local stock drover who caught him red-handed.
+Legends began to spring up straight away about his death, some suggested he was killed for the treasure of a few sovereigns hidden under the wine shanty floor, and others say he was killed by a local stock drover who caught him red-handed.
 Then there were rumours it was the local constable, that he had confronted Devlin, and a gunfight had erupted – whatever the cause, Devlin was dead.

 Not long after his body was found, Devlin was seen again, on a dark stormy night as a flash of lightning lit the cliffs.
 A man on a white horse was seen on the ridge of the Pound, his long red hair and red beard flowing in the strong wind.